We’ve done videos, coaching calls, and podcasts teaching how to build online credibility for real estate. Credibility isn’t a new thing, right?

 You’ll probably not choose not to work with the grocery just because the signage isn’t exactly clear and clean.
-But, when you stack up all those together and there are these negative credibility marks, what happens is, you leave the store and you go somewhere else, and you’re not really sure why sometimes.
+But, when you stack up all those together, and there are these negative credibility marks, what happens is, you leave the store and you go somewhere else, and you’re not sure why sometimes.

 Having Clean Logos Is Important

-I know that’s a little thing, just a little thing, but it’s one of those things that people can go, “Well, there’s something off.
-I can’t really place what it is, but there’s something off,” so make sure you have a very clear, clean, simple logo that delivers the benefit or delivers the good, warm, fuzzy feeling.
+I know that’s a little thing, but it’s one of those things that people can go, “Well, there’s something off.
+I can’t place what it is, but there’s something off,” so make sure you have a very clear, clean, simple logo design that delivers the benefit or delivers the good, warm, fuzzy feeling.

 Build Credibility With Testimonials